KrisJensen/KrisJensen.github.io/_pages/about.md

 Prior to my PhD, I worked with Bence Ölveczky at Harvard Center for Brain Science as part of my MPhil in Computational Biology, and with Vivek Jayaraman at Janelia Research Campus as a Janelia Undergraduate Scholar (see projects and publications for details).
 Before moving into neuroscience, I graduated with a BA in Natural Sciences from Cambridge where I did courses and research in both molecular biology and theoretical chemistry, and I continue to be interested in interdisciplinary research spanning the biological and physical sciences.

+## Overview of 'mGPLVM' for unsupervised learning with non-Euclidean latents (Bernstein Conference 2020)\

 {% include googleDrivePlayer.html id=page.driveId %}